Baconator

-The Baconator sandwich is a cheeseburger sold by the international fast-food restaurant chain Wendy's.
+The Baconator is a brand of cheeseburger introduced by the international fast-food restaurant chain Wendy's in 2007.
+The primary product consists of two quarter-pound beef patties topped with mayonnaise, ketchup, two slices of cheese, and six strips of bacon.
+Single and triple patty versions were formerly offered, as well as limited-time seasonal variants.

+The brand was later expanded with the Son of Baconator, which uses smaller patties, and the Breakfast Baconator, which replaces the hamburger patties with a sausage patty topped with an egg and a melted Swiss cheese sauce.

 History

-The Baconator was introduced in April 2007 as part of a "back to basics" reorganization by Wendy's new CEO Kerri Anderson.
-The addition of the product was part of a push to add menu items that appeal to the 18- to 34-year-old demographic and expand late-night sales.
+The Baconator was introduced in April 2007 as part of a "back to basics" reorganization by Wendy's new CEO Kerrii Anderson.
+The addition of the product was part of a push to add menu items intended to appeal to the 18- to 34-year-old demographic and expand late-night sales.
 This product and others, coupled with a new advertising program, contributed to an increase in store sales of approximately 11% during the period of five fiscal quarters ending in October 2007.

 Advertising

 As a cross promotion with the Canadian Football League, the Baconator has been named the official burger of the league.
-They held a promotion running from April–May 2009 in which special scratch tickets shaped like bacon were given out with each purchase.
+They held a promotion running from April to May 2009 in which special scratch tickets shaped like bacon were given out with each purchase.
 In addition to being able to enter a draw to win an Xbox 360 by texting the number, the person could enter the numbers online to win a chance to compete in a halftime CFL contest to build a giant Baconator, with the winner getting $25,000.
 This was termed the 'Baconator Boot Camp'.
 During the promotion, the store workers wore T-shirts advertising the contest.
 On August 14, 2009, Pete Richardson from Halifax, Nova Scotia won the contest and the prize of $25,000, in front of a capacity crowd of 24,754 at the Rogers Centre.

+Economic indicator

+The popularity of the Baconator has led to politicians and others using the burger as an example of the price of goods related to inflation and so-called "price gouging".
+US Senator Elizabeth Warren from Massachusetts has used the burger in examples of what she perceives to be price gouging and to lobby for more government control.